Reducing SNAP error rates to meet H.R. 1 requirements

 A middle-aged CMS employee points to the screen of a tablet.
 An older South Asian woman and her young granddaughter follow along.

-Our solutions are based on technical research and process assessments with a state SNAP agency.
+In addition to our deep experience delivering best-in-class digital services, our solutions are based on technical research and process assessments with a state SNAP agency.

 Partner with us